NovelaNeuro/rec_to_nwb/README.md

           2: 6
           3: 7
     ```
-   ######probe.yml:
+5. Prepare probe.yml files
+   ######probe.yml file description:
    ```
-    probe_type: tetrode_12.5 # Type of the probe that refereds to device_type in electrode_group in metadata.yml
+    probe_type: tetrode_12.5 # Type of the probe that refers to device_type in electrode_group in metadata.yml
-    units: 'um'
+    units: 'um' # possible value for unit is um or mm
     probe_description: 'four wire electrode'
     num_shanks: 1 # Number of shanks (sets of electrodes) in this probe type
     contact_side_numbering: true
     contact_size: 12.5
     shanks:
-      - shank_id: 0 # Each shank id has to be unique
+      - shank_id: 0 # Shank_id has to be unique
         electrodes: # List of electrodes that is used to initialize the electrode_table in output nwb file
-          - id: 0 # Id of each electrode inside probe has to be unique
+          - id: 0 # Electrode id has to be unique
             rel_x: 0
             rel_y: 0
             rel_z: 0